PerfectlyNormal/tinymce-rails-imageupload/README.md

 This plugin started as a copy of work done by [Peter Shoukry](http://77effects.com/), but has since mutated into something entirely different.

-The icon used for the button comes from the icon set [Silk by famfamfam](http://www.famfamfam.com/lab/icons/silk/).

 Support for TinyMCE 3 is currently available in the [tinymce3 branch](https://github.com/PerfectlyNormal/tinymce-rails-imageupload/tree/tinymce3).
 The master branch is targetting TinyMCE 4.x.